fergald/explainer-bfcache-ccns/README.md

 The OAuth [spec](https://datatracker.ietf.org/doc/html/rfc6750#section-5.3) recommends not to pass access tokens in the URL, to use the `Authorization` header instead.
-Twitter and Facebook accept access tokens in the URL, this practice is suggested on Stack Exchange and Facebook's JS client library put the tokens in the URL.
+However, Twitter and Facebook accept access tokens in the URL, this practice is suggested on Stack Exchange and Facebook's JS client library
+*always* puts access tokens in the URL.
-We must assume that passing authentication tokens in the URL is common practice.
+We must assume that,
+despite the RFC's recommendation, passing authentication tokens in the URL is common practice.
 For OAuth,
 the token in the URL is standardized